 How to set up high and low heart rate notifications

-- Scroll down and tap High & Low Heart Rate.
+4. Scroll down and tap High & Low Heart Rate.
+Fitbit app find your Fitbit device menu and options

-- At the top, take a look at your heart rate thresholds for high and low heart rates.
+5. At the top, take a look at your heart rate thresholds for high and low heart rates. high and low heart rate thresholds graph in the Fitbit app

-- If you think these numbers are not accurate for you or your doctor/healthcare team has provided you with a range, you can customize these thresholds.
+2. If you think these numbers are inaccurate for you or your doctor/healthcare team has provided you with a range, you can customize these thresholds.

 You can also change the thresholds Fitbit determined for you.
 It’s easy!

-- Go to the Fitbit app’s setting for High & Low Heart Rate.
+1. Go to the Fitbit app’s settings for High & Low Heart Rate.

-- Scroll down to the high heart rate section and toggle on Custom.
+2. Scroll down to the high heart rate section and toggle on Custom. set your own high heart rate in the Fitbit app for notifications

-- Set your high threshold by tapping on the current bpm and choosing another option from the ones available.
+3. Set your high threshold by tapping on the current bpm and choosing another option from the ones available. manually set your high heart rate threshold for notifications on your Fitbit

-- Choose Custom and select your low threshold from the list of options.
+1. Choose Custom and select your low threshold from the list of options.
+Fitbit app set your own low heart rate threshold for notifications

 If you decide you’d rather use the default thresholds determined by your Fitbit heart data, toggle the custom thresholds off.

-If you are not getting notifications for high or low heart rates, try the following tips.
+If you are not getting high or low heart rate notifications, try the following tips.

-- Check that your Fitbit measures your heart rate by swiping up on your clock face and then scrolling to the Advanced Stats section to see your current heart rate.
+• Check that your Fitbit measures your heart rate by swiping on your clock face and then scrolling to the section to see your current heart rate.

 Remember that you only see these notifications when you’re not active (sedentary) for at least 10 minutes.
 If you confirm that, then follow these steps.

-- Open the Apple App Store or Google Play Store and see if there is an update for the Fitbit app.
+1. Open the Apple App Store or Google Play Store and see if there is an update for the Fitbit app.
 If so, update the app.
+Update the Fitbit app

-- Open the Fitbit app, and choose the Today tab.
-Then, tap your profile picture or icon and select your Fitbit device from the list.
+2. Open the Fitbit app and choose the Devices icon.
+Then, tap your Fitbit model from the list of Connected to Fitbit.

-- Turn off the High and Low Notifications and any custom threshold setting you created.
+4. Turn off the High and Low Notifications and any custom threshold setting you created.
+Turn off all low and high heart rate notifications on Fitbit

-- Sync your Fitbit manually by tapping the Sync Now option on your device’s main menu.
+5. Sync your Fitbit manually by tapping the Sync Now option on your device’s main menu.
+Sync Now in the Fitbit app

 Try these additional troubleshooting tips if you continue not to get high or low notifications when you should have.

-- Restart your Fitbit by pressing and holding the side button for approximately 10 seconds until you see the Fitbit logo on-screen, then release the button and wait for your Fitbit to reboot.
+2. Restart your Fitbit by pressing and holding the side button (or buttons) for approximately 10 seconds until you see the Fitbit logo on-screen, then release the button and wait for your Fitbit to reboot.
+Fitbit Sense or Versa Series side button

-- Open the Fitbit app, select your Fitbit device, and tap High & Low Heart Rate.
+3. Open the Fitbit app, select Devices icon > your Fitbit device, and tap High & Low Heart Rate.

 If nothing worked to get heart notifications working, try factory resetting it to clear your Fitbit’s user data